-The personal information collection and management policies, practices and procedures implemented by LWDA are governed by law, including the Information Practices Act of 1977 (Title 1.8 [commencing with Section 1798] of Part 4 of Division 3 of the Civil Code), the Public Records Act (Government Code Section 6250 et seq.), Government Code Sections 11015.5 and 11019.9, and Sections 1094 and 1095 of the California Unemployment Insurance Code.
+The personal information collection and management policies, practices, and procedures implemented by LWDA are governed by law, including the Information Practices Act of 1977 (Civil Code Section 1798 et seq.), the Public Records Act (Government Code Section 6250 et seq.), Government Code Sections 11015.5 and 11019.9, and Sections 1094 and 1095 of the California Unemployment Insurance Code.

-LWDA secures all personal information against loss, damage, modification, unauthorized access, or disclosure as required by federal and California Law, and the State Administrative Manual policy.
-Information voluntarily provided by you will be protected by the appropriate computer, network, and Internet technical security controls at the employee and departmental level to prevent unauthorized access.
+LWDA takes steps to secure personal information against loss, damage, modification, unauthorized access, or disclosure as required by federal and California Law, and the State Administrative Manual policy.
+Information voluntarily provided by you will be protected by the appropriate computer, network, and internet technical security controls at the employee and departmental level to prevent unauthorized access.
 Some of these security controls include password and user identification verification, data encryption, confidential transmissions, secure storage areas, and audit trails.

-Individuals have a right to access information about themselves and may request a correction of any inaccuracies.
+Individuals have the right to access information about themselves and may request a correction of any inaccuracies.
 You have the right to have your electronically collected personal information discarded without reuse or distribution.